equinix/terraform-provider-equinix/docs/data-sources/fabric_service_profiles.md

 ### Nested Schema for `filter`

+Required:

+- `operator` (String) Operators to use on your filtered field with the values given.
+One of [=]
+- `property` (String) Property to apply operator and values to.
+One of [/name /uuid /state /metros/code /visibility /type /project/projectId]
+- `values` (List of String) The values that you want to apply the property+operator combination to in order to filter your data search

+<a id="nestedblock--pagination"></a>
+### Nested Schema for `pagination`

 Optional:

-- `operator` (String) Possible operator to use on filters = - equal
-- `property` (String) Search Criteria for Service Profile - /name, /uuid, /state, /metros/code, /visibility, /type
-- `values` (List of String) Values
+- `limit` (Number) Number of elements to be requested per page.
+Number must be between 1 and 100.
+Default is 20
+- `offset` (Number) The page offset for the pagination request.
+Index of the first element.
+Default is 0.

 <a id="nestedblock--sort"></a>